featurestoreorg/featurestore-benchmarks/README.md

    N rows of precomputed feature values is returned.
  * feature freshness for streaming feature writes (how long does it take from when an event arrives at a message broker, until the corresponding feature value has been updated and is available for reading from the online feature store).

-We use the NYC taxi dataset for these benchmarks, due to its reasonable size (~3 GBs).

 The potential performance bottlenecks that influence the Online API experiments include:

  * reading from the (row-oriented / key-value) tables;